Curriculum Advisory Group

 Ben is an infectious disease physician and clinical researcher at Monash Health and the Monash University School of Clinical Sciences.
 He supervises Basic Physician Trainees and Advanced Trainees in Infectious Diseases.
 Ben has been an active member of the RACP Curriculum Advisory Group since its inception in 2014.

 Dr Paul Timmings FRACP

-Paul is a Waikato based neurologist (Hamilton, New Zealand) and senior lecturer at Auckland University, Waikato Clinical Campus.
-He plays active roles in undergraduate, postgraduate year 1 and 2, registrar and GP teaching.
+Paul is a Waikato based neurologist (Hamilton, New Zealand) and holds an Auckland University School of Medicine, Senior lecturer post.
+He has taken active roles in undergraduate, postgraduate year 1 and 2, registrar and GP teaching and has a busy clinical load.
 He maintains research interests and in 2013 completed his MD doctoral thesis on photosensitivity in epilepsy.
-Paul is a member of the Neurological Subcommittee of the NZ Pharmaceutical Management Agency, the PHARMAC NPPA committee, the MOH epilepsy TAG, the RACP Research Projects Working Group, and the RACP Research Projects online resource project.
+Paul is a member of the Neurological Subcommittee of the NZ Pharmaceutical Management Agency, Chairman of the PHARMAC NPPA committee, member of the NZMOH epilepsy TAG, member of the RACP CAG, and helped develop the RACP Research Projects online resource.

 Professor Tim Wilkinson FRACP

-Tim is director of the MBChB program and is the Professor in Medicine at the University of Otago.
+Tim is Professor in Medicine and Medical Education at the University of Otago.
 He has completed a Master of Clinical Education, a PhD on the educational impact of a change to standards-based assessment in a medical course, and an MD on programmatic assessment.
 He is a deputy editor of Medical Education and section editor of BMC Medical Education.
-He also works as a consultant physician in geriatric medicine.
+He also works as a Consultant Geriatrician.
 Tim’s research interests are assessment of clinical competence and performance, workplace learning, selection into medical school, and professionalism.